ppy/osu-performance/README.md

 * `-r`

   If this option is present, then the pp values of all existing scores are re-computed.
 Otherwise, only new pp values are computed.

-* `-f`

-  If this option is not present, then a child process is created, which starts this program a second time as a child process with the same options and -f enabled additionally.
-Whenever this child process terminates, after 5 seconds it is restarted.
-The purpose of this option is to ensure, that crashes and errors do not interrupt the computation of pp values.

 Configuration options beyond these parameters, such as the MySQL server configuration, can be adjusted in _Bin/Data/Config.cfg_.